What Is the Medical Student Scholars for Health Equity in Myeloma Mentoring Program?

 Cobb/NMA Health Institute

-Who Are the Program’s Inaugural Mentees and Mentors?
+Who Are the Program’s 2025 Mentees and Mentors?

 These passionate students along with their dedicated mentors are creating a brighter future for health equity in myeloma care.
 Each medical student is already working one-on-one and closely with a mentor, gaining skills in research while seeking to provide solutions to the vast health disparity in myeloma.